 And also Samuel I, 15:3: …and spare them not; but slay both man and woman, infant and suckling, ox and sheep, camel and ass.

-The description of God in the Old Testament has been corrupted, and the stories told in it have been changed, to enhance the glory of the Jews and their image as God’s Chosen Children.
+The description of God in the Old Testament has been corrupted, and the stories told in it have been changed, probably to enhance the glory of the Jews and their image as God’s Chosen Children.
+Old Testament is full of “our God vs. their god” thinking.
 If God finds nothing wrong with ordering Jews to kill tens of thousands of gentile (non-Jewish) infants and children, it shows that compared to Jews, gentiles are near-animals that can be slaughtered if it benefits the Jews.
 This is probably what the changers of the Old Testament set out to prove—their superiority over all humanity by the virtue of being God’s Chosen, which is what makes their God so schizophrenic, hard to love and hard understand.

 It is also possible that the rabbis that changed the Old Testament thought it would enhance the glory of their God if He enabled the Jews to carry out wholesale slaughter of many nations.
-The records of the pharaohs of Egypt, and of the Assyrian and Sumerian kings, show that at that time wholesale destruction of cities and all that they contained were considered glorious and a sign of the power of their gods.
-To compete with these Bronze Age ideals, the Old Testament God was turned into yet another Bronze Age God, and the Jews into yet another Bronze Age nation that thought it glorious to kill women and infants.
+The records of the pharaohs of Egypt, and of the Assyrian and Sumerian kings, show that at that time (the Bronze Age) wholesale destruction of cities and all that they contained was considered a glorious act and a sign of the power of their gods.
+To compete with these Bronze Age ideals and idols, the Old Testament God was turned into yet another Bronze Age god, and the Jews into yet another Bronze Age nation that thought it glorious to kill women and infants.